 The first thing to do is to see in the table of positions which ones have something to do with LM.
 Applying ST-CF, CF-CAM and CAM-CM cards, he will become a CM, an unrelated position to LM (orange).
 He has two strong links (same league and nationality with Marcelo, and same club with Xavi) and one weak link (same league with Benzema), in three links possible.
 It means that L = (2+2+1)/3 > 1.6.
 So, looking this L on the orange column of the PLC table, we find that Neymar chemistry is 5, without bonuses.
 He didn’t need so much good connections since he would get the same chemistry even if L was lower than 1.6 and higher or equal than 1.
 With a manager from BBVA and playing more than 10 matches, he gets two extra chemistry points (5 to 7).

-You can also use THIS calculator to find the squad chemistry and THIS to find the individual chemistry (not available yet).
+You can also use THIS calculator to find the squad and the individual chemistry.

 Which Chemistry Can Be Reached